 Virginia may be for lovers, but Charlottesville is for the scholar.
 At least that’s what one might think about this city that thrives from its local campus, the University of Virginia.
 Founded by Thomas Jefferson in 1819 as the first nonsectarian university as well as the first to use the elective course system, since Jefferson’s days the University has had many a famous name (or fame-in-the-making) grace its halls.
 President Woodrow Wilson is an alum, and William Faulkner served two terms as the university’s first writer in residence in 1957-58.
-And then there’s the West Range 13 room, set up as a memorial to one student that attended but never graduated—Edgar Allan Poe.
+And then there’s the West Range 13 room, set up as a memorial to one student who attended but never graduated—Edgar Allan Poe.

 In all honesty, this city, named for the wife of King George III of England, Princess Sophia Charlotte of Mecklenburg-Strelitz, has produced three Presidents and a score of artists and musicians (including Charlottesville favorite Dave Matthews Band).
 But it’s no secret that U of V has plenty of secrets of their own.
 Which is why all but one of our little known C’Ville (as the locals call her) tidbits come straight from University of Virginia halls.
 We wish we could give you some information on one of the university’s secret societies: we hear you won’t know a Seven until his funeral.
 Still, here are a few things you just may not know about one of Virginia’s favorite cities.

 - Only the best and brightest seniors at the University of Virginia get rooms without bathrooms Fifty-four students are selected each year to live in one of Jefferson’s original rooms, right on the Lawn.
 Each room is equipped with the basics – bed, desk, rocking chair and sink (photo courtesy of Karen Blaha)